bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

    ![](/img/ship_settings.png)
 4. In the **Expose Artifacts From the Selected Workflow to Ship** text box, add all the Workflows you need.

    Be aware that if your app is cross-platform, there are TWO such text boxes: one for iOS and one for Android.
-Separate the different Workflow names with a comma.
+Separate the different Workflow names with a comma (for example, `build, deploy, release_build_android`) .
 5. Scroll down to the bottom of the page and click **Save**.

 ### Code signing files